bugzmanov/nes_ebook/src/chapter_3_2.md

 For now, we just created an array for the whole 64 KiB of address space.
 As discussed in <LINK TO A CHAPTER>, CPU has only 2 KiB of RAM, and everything else is reserved for memory mapping.

-We also load program code into memory starting at 0x8000 dddress.
+We also load program code into memory, starting at 0x8000 address.
 We've discusses that [0x8000 ..
 0xFFFF] is reserved for Program ROM.
-And we can assume that the instructions stream would start somewhere in this space, just not necessarily at exact 0x8000.
+And we can assume that the instructions stream would start somewhere in this space, just not necessarily exactly at 0x8000.

 NES platform has a special mechanism to notify where should CPU start the execution - upon inserting a new cartridge the CPU received special signal called "Reset interrupt" that instructs CPU to:
 * reset the state (registers and flags)